DomenicoDicosimo/David-McElwee-Eleventy/src/blog/blog-template.md

 county fair in her home state of Colorado.
 She recalls, “I experienced a loud clang in my brain upon hearing the grandiose promises of the snake oil salesman extolling the virtues and curative powers of their newest elixir.
-Their pontifications and proclamations are camouflaged with fancy words and phrases flowing rogue compelling unsuspecting fair goers to believe that drinking their elixir cures whatever ails.
+Their pontifications and proclamations are camouflaged with fancy words and phrases flowing rogue.
+Compelling unsuspecting fair goers to believe that drinking their elixir cures whatever ails.
 So, I decided to investigate.”

-At this point in time Polly was a renowned journalist and now awakened skeptic.
-So, she set forth to debunk the curative powers of these elixirs as false advertisement but more importantly, to inform the public that delusionists are everywhere, so beware if in the presence of one with mal intent.
+By this point in time Polly was a renowned journalist and now awakened skeptic.
+So, she set forth to debunk the curative powers of these elixirs as false advertisement.
+But more importantly, to inform the public that delusionists are everywhere.
+So beware if in the presence of one with mal intent.

 Polly concluded her research after a year traveling to county fairs across America studying the claims of those peddling bold promises.
 During her examination Polly